PEG-MGF (5mg)

 PEG-MGF Peptide

-Research studies posit that PEG IGF-1 may be more impactful than recombinant IGF-1 for muscle regeneration and improving muscle function.
-The main reasoning was attributed to the hypothesis that PEG may not easily bind with any other compounds and may lead to the delayed clearance.
-In addition to this, the modification to the C terminus of IGF-1 with the addition of PEG increases the peptide’s potential impact at the tissue levels (3).
+Research studies posit that PEG IGF-1 may be more impactful than recombinant IGF-1 for muscle cell regeneration and improving muscle function.
+The main reasoning was attributed to the hypothesis that PEG may not easily bind with any other compounds, and may thereby lead to delayed clearance.
+In addition, modifying the C terminus of IGF-1 with the addition of PEG may increase the peptide's potential impact on tissues.(3)

 Overview

 Researchers suggested the existence of three IGF-1 precursor proteins formed upon the splicing of the mature IGF-1.
-Each precursor is composed of 70 amino acids residue from the mature IGF-1, and may only differ in the amino acid sequence attached to the COOH terminal, which also possibly determines its function.
-During the late 1990s and early 2000s, it was suggested that the levels of one of the three precursors, IGF-1EC (MGF), may increase upon muscle injury (4).
+Each precursor comprises 70 amino acid residues from the mature IGF-1, and may only differ in the amino acid sequence attached to the COOH terminal, possibly determining its function.
+During the late 1990s and early 2000s, it was suggested that one of the three precursors, IGF-1EC (MGF), may increase upon muscle injury.(4)

-One research hypothesis suggests that as MGF increases, the amino acid sequence attached to the COOH terminal of MGF may get activated and promote cell proliferation in muscle stem cells.
-Further studies indicated that upon presenting PEG-MGF, it may stimulate the proliferation of C2C12 muscle cells and myoblasts.
+One research hypothesis suggests that as MGF increases, the amino acid sequence attached to the COOH terminal of MGF may become activated and promote cell proliferation in muscle stem cells.
+Further studies indicated that PEG-MGF may stimulate the proliferation of C2C12 muscle cells and myoblasts upon presentation.
 Based on these results, it was suggested that the MGF peptide may be biologically active and inert by nature.
-PEG-MGF may induce stronger, durable action of normal MGF.
-Researchers are now studying the peptide for its potential actions, some of which are listed below:
+PEG-MGF may induce stronger, more durable action of normal MGF.

 Research and Clinical Studies